franzbu/EnhancedSpaces.spoon/README.md

   modifierMSKeys = { 'a', 's', 'd', 'f', 'q', 'w' }, -- default: { 'a', 's', 'd', 'f', 'q', 'w' }
 ```

-Just in case it is not entirely clear where to add these lines and future modifications in your file `init.lua`, the order of the modifications is entirely up to you:
+Just in case it is not entirely clear where to add these lines or future modifications in your file `init.lua`:

 ```lua
 local EnhancedSpaces = hs.loadSpoon('EnhancedSpaces')